 Children should be learning and growing in schools, not risking their safety and lives in dangerous workplaces.
-Unfortunately, 85 years after the passage of the Fair Labor Standards Act, recent news reports have underscored that children are continuing to be illegally employed in hazardous jobs and working conditions.
+Unfortunately, 87 years after the passage of the Fair Labor Standards Act (FLSA), recent news reports have underscored that children are continuing to be illegally employed in hazardous jobs and working conditions.
 These reports revealed children struggling to keep up in school and suffering burns and disabling injuries from late-night shifts cleaning meatpacking plants, overnight shifts at McDonald's, and work in auto parts factories.

-According to the Wage and Hour Division, the number of children employed in violation of child labor laws nearly quadrupled and the number of children illegally employed in dangerous jobs almost doubled since 2015.
+According to the Wage and Hour Division, the number of children employed in violation of child labor laws nearly quadrupled between 2015 and 2024.